tr-igem/esmuflily/docs/internals.md

 An external table can be:

-*   a `types` sub-table defined in a font-specific cache file "ekmd-FNAME.scm".
+*   a `types` sub-table in a font-specific cache file "ekmd-FNAME.scm".

-*   a table defined in a font-specific file "types-FNAME.scm".
+*   in a font-specific file "types-FNAME.scm".

+*   in the file "types-template.scm".

-*   a table for a single type specified with the command \ekmMergeType.
+*   specified for a single type with the command `\ekmMergeType`.